 When it comes to social proof you can also consider trust seals, badges, etc

 Now you know what a landing page is and what it's used for so how do you create one?

 Landing pages are simply a one-page website.

 As stated above, there are landing page tools out there like Clickfunnels and GrooveFunnels which make our lives much more manageable.

 Speed is super important when it comes to affiliate marketing.
 Check your page speed on pingdom.com or use the google site speed test.

-I don't necessarily recommend WordPress either because it's too slow.
-(My Marketingmeathead site is slow 🙁)
+I don't typically recommend WordPress either because it's too slow.

 The last thing you want to see is someone click on a link and then it takes 6 seconds to load.